Jackson Health System has resumed normal operations at a majority of its facilities.

 Research The Burn Research Programs are aimed at developing new burn treatment methods.
 Research is the key to improving burn care treatment and our clinicians and scientist’s work side by side to unravel the complexities of the body’s response to burn injury.

-Please make checks payable to the University of Miami/Jackson Memorial Burn Center, and mail to the following address:
+Please make checks payable to the Miami Burn Center, and mail to the following address:

 Clinical Research Building